C.J. Cron Player Props: Rockies vs. Padres

 C.J.
 Cron At The Plate (2022)

-- Among qualifying hitters in MLB last season, his batting average ranked 66th, his on-base percentage ranked 73rd, and he was 28th in the league in slugging.
+- Among the qualifying hitters in baseball last year, his batting average ranked 66th, his on-base percentage ranked 73rd, and he was 28th in the league in slugging.

-- Cron picked up an RBI in 62 games last season out of 150 (41.3%), including multiple RBIs in 15.3% of those games (23 times) and three or more RBIs on nine occasions..
+- Cron drove in a run in 62 of 150 games last year, with multiple RBIs in 23 of them.
+He drove in three or more runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.